awsdocs/amazon-ecs-developer-guide/doc_source/troubleshoot-task-iam-roles.md

    1. Paste the sample task definition JSON below into the text area \(replacing the pre\-populated JSON there\) and choose **Save**\.
 **Note**
+Replace the `cluster-name` value with the name of your cluster\.
+Replace the `region` value withh the Region where you created your cluster\.
 Replace the `awslogs-region` value with the Region where you created your CloudWatch Logs log group\.

       ```